Lia Neal: 2016 Summer Olympics

 In 2016 at Rio de Janeiro, Brazil, Neal won a silver medal at the Olympic Games in the Women's 4 × 100 m freestyle relay, swimming in the preliminary heats of the race.

 2017

 From 2013 to 2017, Neal competed collegiately for Stanford University where she was an 8-time NCAA champion.

 2019 World Championships

 In July 2019 at the 2019 World Aquatics Championships in Gwangju, South Korea, Lia Neal anchored the 4x100-meter freestyle relay swimming a 54.41 and winning a silver medal in the finals.

 2020

 In April 2020 Neal shared a bit about herself and her efforts to widen the perspective of swimmers, including herself, outside the pool via a SwimSwam podcast.
 One of the ways she has worked to make the swimming community more visible and approachable to those outside the swimming community is through her YouTube channel.
-She started the channel August 19, 2016 and began uploading videos related to the diversification of perceptions of swimmers in March 2020 when she announced she was becoming a YouTuber.
+She started the channel on August 19, 2016, and began uploading videos related to the diversification of perceptions of swimmers in March 2020 when she announced she was becoming a YouTuber.